danielsogl/doc/README.md

 ### CSS Style

-- Avoid the descendent selector (i. e. don’t use `.vclComponent h3`).
+- Avoid the descendant selector with elements (i. e. don’t use `.vclComponent h3`).
 - Avoid IDs as selectors.
-- Avoid attaching classes to elements in your stylesheet (i. e. don’t do `div.header` or `h1.title`).
+- Avoid attaching classes to elements in your CSS (i. e. don’t do `div.header` or `h1.title`).
 - Except in some rare cases, avoid using `!important`.
 - Use relative units like `em` or `rem`.
 - You should use the `vcl` name space prefix for any class.
 - You should put class names in camelCased letters.

+### CSS Features

+- Use flexbox based layouts when sensible.
+- Stick to the browser compatibility list below.

 ### HTML Sample Snippets

 - Have a folder `demo` containing a file `example.html` and optionally more snippets.
 - Snippet file mist be HTML fragments without head and body tags.

+## Demo

+TODO

+## Browser Compatibility

+- Firefox,
+- Safari 6+,
+- Internet Explorer 9+,
+- Reasonably recent Webkit engines and derivatives like Blink.

 ## Related Tools